Kellswork/agirlcodes.dev/posts/setup-newsletter-mailchimp-nextjs.md

 3. **`responseMsg`**: stores the response message received from the server.
 4. **statusCode**: We use this to determine which styles to apply based on the server's status code.
 You will see how I use this shortly.

-### **Form Handling, State Management & Display Server Responses.**
+### Form Handling, State Management & Display Server Responses.

-Now that we have the state variables we need, let's add a `handleSubscribe` function that will be responsible for making the Axios POST request to the API endpoint we created in `subscribe.ts`.
+Now that we have the state variables we need let's add a `handleSubscribe` function that will be responsible for making the Axios POST request to the API endpoint we created in `subscribe.ts`.

 `/components/newsletter.tsx`